World Production Possibility Frontier

 Extra

-Corinthian Canal (1886) and Nero's bas relief.
+Istmos Canal (1886) in Corinth.
 Emperor Nero initiated a project to build a canal in Corinth, connecting the Adriatic Sea on the left and the Aegian Sea on the right, but was not able to complete it.
 The Adriatic Sea around the Peloponnesian Peninsula was so trecherous that sailors often unloaded their cargoes and moved the ships via inland route to Corinth, and set sail again from there to reach other ports sin the Aegean Sea.

 Etruscans were the ancestors of Romans who settled in northern Italy.